Mineral fertilizers for tulips. How can you feed tulips in the spring? Caring for tulips in spring

 • water - 1 glass.

-As a result, we get a medium-thick puree with pieces of pulp.
+As a result, we will get a medium-thick puree with pieces of pulp.
 If you want to get a more homogeneous mass, beat with a blender.

 After boiling, the jam will become amber in color, and a lightish thick foam will begin to form on the surface.
-Now we collect it with a spoon, driving it from the edges into the middle.
+Now we collect it with a spoon, driving it from the edges to the middle.

 The color of yellow cherry plum jam is very beautiful, amber.
-And the taste is amazing: rich, moderately sweet with a characteristic sourness - what you need for baking, tea drinking and for pancakes.
+And the taste is amazing: rich, moderately sweet with a characteristic sourness - just what you need for baking, tea drinking and pancakes.
 Good luck and delicious preparations to you!

 You can watch the cooking process in video format

-For blanks, you can use yellow or red cherry plum.
-Yellow fruits are rich in ascorbic acid, they are small and overly sour - few people like such fruits in their raw form, but jam from them turns out to be a very beautiful amber color, with a characteristic aftertaste, which is leveled by the addition of a large amount of sugar (usually 700-800 grams per 1 kilogram of cherry plum).
+For preparations you can use yellow or red cherry plum.
+The yellow fruits are rich in ascorbic acid, they are small and overly sour - few people like such fruits in their raw form, but the jam they make is a very beautiful amber color, with a characteristic aftertaste, which is leveled out by adding large quantity sugar (usually 700-800 grams per 1 kilogram of cherry plum).

 Total time: 70 minutes | Cooking time: 60 minutes | Yield: 1 liter and 350 ml